planning by citypaul

 │

-│ - Run `mutation-testing` skill
+│ - Run `mutation-testing` where meaningful and produce a report

 │

-├─► KILL MUTANTS: Address surviving mutants
+├─► KILL MUTANTS WHEN APPLICABLE: Address surviving mutants

 │ - Add or strengthen tests for surviving mutants